Exploring the Queensferry: Sightseeing Cruise to Inchcolm Island

 On the Island: Once on Inchcolm, you'll explore the medieval abbey, which is remarkably well preserved.
 The abbey’s stonework and ruins tell stories of monastic life centuries ago.
 There are also wartime defenses, which give insight into Scotland’s military history.

 Wildlife and Relaxation: Wildlife fans will love the chance to see seals and puffins.
-The beaches are peaceful, perfect for a picnic or just soaking in the views, with the Edinburgh skyline clearly visible across the water.
+The beaches are peaceful, great for a picnic or just soaking in the views, with the Edinburgh skyline clearly visible across the water.

 The Cost and How It Adds Up